libredeb/lightpad/README.md

 These lines appear in the **.desktop** files located in `/usr/share/applications` as the value of the **Exec=** tag.

+## Icon Cache

+To improve startup performance, LightPad now implements a persistent icon cache.

+- **Location:**
+  The cache is located in `$HOME/.lightpad/cache/`.

+- **How it works:**
+  On first launch, LightPad loads and scales each application icon, saving a PNG version in the cache directory.
+On subsequent launches, icons are loaded directly from the cache, significantly reducing startup time.

+- **Cache invalidation:**
+  If an application icon changes on the system, the cached version will not be updated automatically.
+To refresh the cache, simply delete the contents of `$HOME/.lightpad/cache/` and restart LightPad.

+- **Troubleshooting:**
+  If you experience missing or outdated icons, try clearing the cache directory and relaunching LightPad.

 ## Debug LightPad

 To show debug messages to see what's happening when LightPad run, you can execute next command: